Armenian liberation struggle (1722–1730): Against the Ottomans

 In February 1727, the Ottomans initiated a massive assault, and the Armenian forces retreated to the fortress of Halidzor.
 Joined by the khans of Bargushat and Karadagh, the Karachorlu and other local Turkic and Kurdish forces, the Ottomans besieged Halidzor on 26 February 1726.
 Although the initial assaults were unsuccessful, with the defenders taking minor losses, a major attack with siege machines and ladders demonstrated to the defenders that they could not hold out indefinitely.
 Then, Davit Bek proposed a plan to sortie out of the fortress and strike the besieging forces.
 The sortie was led by Ter Avetis and Mkhitar.
 The Ottomans were caught off guard and began a disorderly flight, taking heavy casualties as the Armenians chase them away.
 Davit Bek's forces begin driving the Ottomans out of Syunik.
 This spectacular victory breathed new life into the rebellion, and many meliks that had abandoned the movement joined Davit Bek once again.
 The Armenian forces won another great victory over the Ottomans at Meghri, capturing Meghri Fortress with the help of locals and inflicting heavy losses on an Ottoman army, which was forced to flee across the Aras.
 Along with war booty, the rebels captured thousands of tax documents, which they destroyed.
 Davit Bek then campaigned against the Ottomans at Bekh, Ordubad and Agulis.
 As a result of Davit Bek's victories, Syunik was again under Armenian control.

+Rebellion in Mountainous Karabakh

+In 1723, the Ottoman army captured Tiflis, the capital of the Kingdom of Kartli, as well as Ganja.
+After more than three months of resistance, in which the Ottoman troops lost 20,000 soldiers, Yerevan, with its population of 5,000, capitulated.
+Following this the leaders of Ganja joined the side of the Ottomans.
+As there was no help from Iran either, the Armenian forces of Karabakh and Syunik were left alone against the Ottoman forces, which entered Karabakh first.